appy1608/IEEE-TAI_FedCI_GAT/README.md

 **Software**

-The resource file consists of the proposed FedComb model and implementation files for other baseline models in both IID and NIID settings.
+The resource file consists of the proposed FedComb model and other baseline models implementation codes in both IID and NIID settings.

 **Cite**